The Multilocation SEO Guide

 Oneupweb has worked with national franchises and businesses with multiple properties for more than 20 years.
 Our team has looked at more than a decade’s worth of Google Analytics data across more than 25 franchise brands to develop these Commandments of Multilocation SEO.

-1. Thou Shalt Put the Nation First
+1. Thou Shalt Put the National First

 In other words, focus on optimizing and driving sessions to national/corporate pages first.
 Think of the national pages (any page not in a location-specific subfolder) as the foundation of the house, and the location pages are the individual rooms.
 Build the foundation first so it can support all other content.